Wyl-ASG/finale/README.md

 bundle.js: The main build file containing the bundled JavaScript code for the web viewer application. script.js: Contains the JavaScript code for displaying a loading bar when the page is being opened. index.html: Main page
+/css: contains the css styling for only the index.html

 The rest are just images